FormulatedAutomation/StupidRobotTricks/rcc-uipath/README.md

 # Using RCC within UiPath

 UiPath is a great automation tool, but if you come from the Python world it can be a bit difficult to drop back into the scripting tool you know and love.
-UiPath does have the ability to run Python, but it can be difficult to debug and certainly doesn't include anyway to specify the version of Python nor the dependencies.
+UiPath does have the ability to run Python, but it doesn't include any way to specify the version of Python nor the dependencies.

-While play with Robocorp's RCC tool, I realized that it might be trivial to write a Powershell script that downloads RCC and then runs a python project via the tool.
+While playing with Robocorp's RCC tool, I realized that it might be trivial to write a Powershell script that downloads RCC and then runs a python project via the tool.

 In this example we have a UiPath bot that runs a Powershell script, which in turn takes care of running our python project via RCC.
 The Python project has several dependencies and includes browser automation.
 The automation runs, gets the price of a stock and then writes that out to a local JSON file, which UiPath in turn reads back into its flow.